The Cause of Production Downtime In Manufacturing

 What do I mean?

-How is availability affected by downtime?
+How is Availability Affected by Downtime?

 Availability is a measurement of the time the machine is running compared to the planned schedule.
-You have to measure it to accurately to reduce downtime.
+You have to measure it accurately to reduce downtime.

-To determine the Availability of a machine or cell you need to collect data directly from the controls or PLCs on the equipment.
-However, this typically isn’t enough on its own
+To determine the availability of a machine or cell, you need to collect data directly from the controls or PLCs on the equipment.
+However, this typically isn’t enough on its own.

 Without human input, you may not understand why shift changeover is taking 15 minutes longer than planned.
 If all you know is that machines are going down 15 minutes longer than the schedule has planned, how will you ever troubleshoot that issue without that missing piece of human data?

 Context is key to improving machine downtime.
-Understanding when the machines are up and when they are down is really important; however, whats more important is being able to understand why they are up and down in the context of history.
+Understanding when the machines are up and when they are down is really important; however, what’s more important is being able to understand why they are up and down in the context of history.

 We can dive further into the details, looking at individual downtime events to see how long they lasted, if we have the right data to accompany these actual events.
-This is where that human data comes into play.
+This is where human data comes into play.

-If we have inputs from all the parties experiencing the downtime (the people on the floor), we can have much better context as to why it is occurring.
+If we have inputs from all the parties experiencing the downtime (the people on the floor), we can have a much better context as to why it is occurring.

-- tool changes
+- Tool changes

-- early shutdowns
+- Early shutdowns

-- or personal breaks
+- Personal breaks

 These events are common, but if they are out of line with planning or other shifts, we can fix this.